shiyun36/dsa3101/README.md

    db_host=postgres
    db_password=password
    DATABASE_URL={CONTACT US}
+   SUPABASE_URL={CONTACT US}
+   SUPABASE_KEY={CONTACT US}
    ```

    The directory should be:
    ```
    dsa3101/.env
    ```
 5. To dockerize the application, run the commands below.
-The first line will take a while to run due to the big dependencies
+This will take a while to run due to the dependencies.
   ```
   docker compose up -d
   ```